Stamped/Stamped/internal/projects/bulleit/TestFlightSDK/README.txt

 9. Advanced Exception Handling

-An unhandled exception means that your application is in an unknown state and there is not much that you can do but try and exit gracefully.
+An uncaught exception means that your application is in an unknown state and there is not much that you can do but try and exit gracefully.
 Our SDK does its best to get the data we collect in this situation to you while it is crashing but it is designed in such a way that the important act of saving the data occurs in as safe way a way as possible before trying to send anything.
-If you do use unhandled exception or signal handlers install your handlers before calling takeOff our SDK will then call your handler while ours is running.
+If you do use uncaught exception or signal handlers install your handlers before calling takeOff our SDK will then call your handler while ours is running.
 For example:

             /*
-             My Apps Custom unhandled exception catcher, we do special stuff here, and TestFlight takes care of the rest **/
+             My Apps Custom uncaught exception catcher, we do special stuff here, and TestFlight takes care of the rest **/
             void HandleExceptions(NSException *exception) {
                 NSLog(@"This is where we save the application data during a exception");